ffalt/xlsx-extract/README.md

 npm install xlsx-extract
 ```

-The XML files of the format are parsed with [sax-js]()https://github.com/isaacs/sax-js).
+The XML files of the format are parsed with [sax-js](https://github.com/isaacs/sax-js) by default.

-If you want to use the faster [node-expat](https://github.com/astro/node-expat) parser please install it manually.
-(Needs compiling on the destination system)
+If you want to use the faster [node-expat](https://github.com/astro/node-expat) parser please install it manually and use the {parser:"expat"} option.
+(Needs native compiling on the destination system)
 ```
-npm install node node-expat
+npm install node-expat
 ```